corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Unix:

-1. Run ``./gradlew samples:irs-demo:deployNodes`` to install configs and a command line tool under ``samples/irs-demo/build``
+1. Run ``./gradlew samples:irs-demo:deployNodes`` to install configs and a command line tool under ``samples/irs-demo/build``.
 2. Run ``./gradlew samples:irs-demo:installDist``
 3. Move to the ``samples/irs-demo/build`` directory
-4. Run ``./nodes/runnodes`` to open up three new terminals with the three nodes
+4. Run ``./nodes/runnodes`` to open up three new terminals with the three nodes (you may have to install xterm).
 5. Run ``./install/irs-demo/bin/irs-demo --role UploadRates``.
 You should see a message be printed to the first node (the notary/oracle/network map node) saying that it has accepted the new interest rates